dezzak/lmld-constitution/constitution.md

 The name should be taken from the constituency, and may optionally include the word “Constituency” or “Local”.

 A Local Party covering more than one constituency will wish to choose a suitable form for its name, to define the several constituencies.
-Changes throughout this constitution are necessary to reflect such a Local Party’s multi-constituency structure.
+Changes throughout this constitution are necessary to reflect such a Local Party's multi-constituency structure.

 Otherwise the definitions should not be changed.